kptdev/kpt/site/book/07-effective-customizations/01-single-value-replacement.md

 ## Scenario

-I have a single value replacement in my package, I don’t want package consumers to look through all the yaml files to find the value I want them to set, it seems easier to just create a parameter for this value and have the user look at Kptfile for inputs.
+I have a single value replacement in my package.
+I don’t want package consumers to look through all the yaml files to find the value I want them to set.
+It seems easier to just create a parameter for this value and have the user look at Kptfile for inputs.

 ## Problems